 In early 2020, the Novartis Foundation collaborated with the Harvard Global Health institute and other organizations to plan a Data Science & AI Summit (DASH) in Kigali, Rwanda, with the aim of inspiring, teaching and connecting innovators in the health data science/AI community within Africa.

 The COVID-19 pandemic drove us to transform the planned physical event into a series of webinars and publications that explored the role of artificial intelligence in the COVID-19 response in low resource settings.

-In 2021, the DASH collaboration will expand into a HealthTech Dialogue Hub that aims to use the ongoing dialogue between government leaders and innovators to catalyze technology-enabled innovation that strengthens health systems in low- and middle-income settings.
+In 2021, the DASH collaboration expanded into the HealthTech Dialogue Hub, which aims to use the ongoing dialogue between government leaders and innovators to catalyze technology-enabled innovation that strengthens health systems in low- and middle-income settings.

 - Watch: DASH webinar series

 - Read Ann Aerts’ blog published as part of a DASH thought leadership series on the role of AI in the COVID-19 pandemic: Digital Health Takes Center Stage: How Governments Can Capitalize on Technology During the COVID-19 Pandemic

 - Read: Q&A: Health hub set to showcase tech-enabled innovations